 The average lifespan of a bobcat in the wild is between 7-10 years, with 16 being the oldest ever recorded.

-In captivity, a bobcat’s lifespan will depend on its living conditions and whether or not it receives proper care from an experienced pet owner.
+A bobcat’s lifespan in captivity will depend on its living conditions and whether or not it receives proper care from an experienced pet owner.

 While owning a pet bobcat can be exciting, it also comes with certain responsibilities.